 Black Mountain College Museum + Arts Center

-Don’t Blame it on ZEN: The Way of John Cage & Friends is presented in conjunction with the Faith in Arts Institute, co-hosted by BMCM+AC and UNC Asheville (October 13 – 16, 2021), and the ReVIEWING Black Mountain College conference (November 12 – 14, 2021) with a thematic focus on the lasting legacy of John Cage featuring keynote speaker Laura Kuhn, Director of the John Cage Trust.
-The public reception, held November 12 as part of the opening of ReVIEWING 12, will feature the world premiere of a new composition by John Luther Adams, Waves and Particles, performed by the JACK Quartet.
+Don’t Blame it on ZEN: The Way of John Cage & Friends is presented in conjunction with the Faith in Arts Institute, co-hosted by BMCM+AC and UNC Asheville, and the ReVIEWING Black Mountain College conference with a thematic focus on the lasting legacy of John Cage featuring keynote speaker Laura Kuhn, Director of the John Cage Trust.
+The public reception, held November 12, 2021 as part of the opening of ReVIEWING 12, featured the world premiere of a new composition by John Luther Adams, Waves and Particles, performed by the JACK Quartet.

 Widely revered as an innovator in the non-standard use and “preparation” of musical instruments, indeterminacy, chance-based and electroacoustic music, John Cage (1912-1992) was perhaps both the most provocative and the most influential American composer of the 20th century.
 Best known for his foundational composition “4’33”, a work from 1952 that instructed the performer not to play their instrument during three timed movements over four minutes and thirty-three seconds, Cage asserted the rather radical claim that any collection of sounds may constitute music and that there is no such thing as silence.